scottyeager/Pal/README.md

 ![demo3 1](https://github.com/user-attachments/assets/e6f4be6e-788e-453e-9f27-2b61b76755aa)

-For now, `fish` and `zsh` are fully supported and testing is done on Linux only.
-MacOS might just work too.
+For now, `fish` and `zsh` are well supported on Linux.
+I hear macOS works fine too, but I don't personally test on Mac.
+All bug reports and feature requests are welcome.

 Perhaps unsurprisingly, xkcd [has](https://xkcd.com/1168/) elucidated the core situation inspiring this software: